NVIDIA/TensorRT-Incubator/examples/nanogpt/README.md

 This section shows how to run this example with different quantization modes.

-In `quantization.py`, we use `ammo` to quantize the pytorch GPT model, and then calibrate the quantization parameters.
+In `quantization.py`, we use `nvidia-modelopt` to quantize the pytorch GPT model, and then calibrate the quantization parameters.
 Then the quantization parameters are converted to scales and loaded into tripy model in function
 `load_quant_weights_from_hf` of `weight_loader.py`.

 To run with a quantization mode, pass `--quant-mode` to `example.py`.
 The supported modes are: